 Academic Art / Workshops/ Special Topic/ Traditional Chinese Culture

-Maxine Leu is currently an Adjunct Lecturer at The State University of New York at New Paltz and a Teaching Artist at The D.R.A.W.
+Maxine Leu is currently a 3D Media Instructional Support Manager at State University of New York at Purchase and a Teaching Artist at The D.R.A.W.
 Kingston.
-She has art teaching experience with 5 ages up, primary students, teen internship, college students (non-major and major in art), adults, seniors, and patients.
-She has taught classes and workshops since 2015, including at Mount Saint Mary College, The Cornell Creative Arts Center at University Settlement, The Mid-Hudson Chinese Language Center, and The Creative Center at University Settlement, and Tainan Municipal Dagang Elementary School.
+She has art teaching experience with 5 ages up, primary students, teen interns, college students (non-major and major in art), adults, seniors, and patients.
+She has taught classes and workshops since 2015, including at The State University of New York at New Paltz, Mount Saint Mary College, The Cornell Creative Arts Center, The Mid-Hudson Chinese Language Center, and The Creative Center at University Settlement, and Tainan Municipal Dagang Elementary School.

 (* CV and student work examples, lessons plan and teaching philosophy available upon request.)

 I provide academic Fine Art foundation courses in drawing and painting, including still life, portrait, human anatomy, landscape, life drawing, etc. with a focus on mediums, such as pencil, charcoal, Conte crayon, pastel, watercolor, acrylic and oil paint.
 These courses are usually designed with 15 sections, mainly adults or 14 ages up, but any private customized lessons can be discussed by email.
 Contact for work>>